mofasass/widget-core-library/tutorials/3 - Production Builds and Deployment.md

 ### Deployment

  Copy the files from the `/dist/` folder to whatever Content Delivery Network (CDN) you use.
 When configuring the sportsbook the url should point to the `index.html` inside this `/dist/` folder in your CDN of choice.
-Information about configuring the widgets inside the Sportsbook can be found inside the [Kambi Documentation](https://kambiservices.atlassian.net/wiki/display/Kambi/Widgets)
+Information about configuring the widgets inside the Sportsbook can be found in the [Kambi Documentation](https://kambiservices.atlassian.net/wiki/display/Kambi/Widgets)